The Brand Continuum

 And when errors accumulate faster than the organisation can correct them, collapse (Volatile) becomes inevitable.

-Organisational Information Processing: why overload becomes distortion
+Organisational Information Processing Theory: why overload becomes distortion

-This theory is concerned with how organisations handle complexity: how much information they generate, how much they can interpret, and how they adjust when the two fall out of sync.
+OIPT is concerned with how organisations handle complexity: how much information they generate, how much they can interpret, and how they adjust when the two fall out of sync.

 It provides the structural explanation for overload: